nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 "In heaven, angels are called harmonizers of law.
 As the first entities of causality, they take precedence over all laws.
 Vibration is the tremor that proves an angel's unique domain."

-Sirone looked up at the sky.
+Shirone looked up at the sky.
 Judging by the vibration's frequency, it seemed they would soon pass over Norse Refuge.

 Though they had put up a barrier with light magic, he couldn't shake his uneasiness.